infominer33/infominer33.github.io/index.md

 <img src="https://i.imgur.com/VhgJcXP.png">

 It's called Bitcoin history, because all of this history revolves directly around Bitcoin.
+Also, I personally identify as a Bitcoiner.
+It is my intention to understand all of the different fields that have spun-off from bitcoin.
+First, I must master its history.

 * [infominer.id/bitcoin-history](https://infominer.id/bitcoin-history)
   * [Electronic Cash and Virtual Currencies, Before Bitcoin](/research/electronic-cash.html)